![]() |

 Play |

-A nother play on words, another great pop record.
-I liked Play the first time I heard it, when my brother played a cassette of it in the car one day.
-It never fails to put me in a good frame of mind, which is why I’ve never understood the cool reaction it’s received from critical (and commercial) quarters.
-Listless is how Trouser Press described it, and they’re almost always dead right.
-(I’m not being facetious.
-Trouser Press is a critical archer of deadly acuity, its pages a lovingly tended paunch of pithy prose.)
-There are some hurdles standing before Play, none of them insurmountable without a little effort: (1) Tony Berg’s production is rich in a Langer/Winstanley way, with horns and backing vocals and extracurricular keyboards, so the pub rock spontaneity is missing; (2) Choosing “Sunday Street” as the advance single turned out to be a dead end; (3) the lyric sheet extends the pun past its logical conclusion by incorporating the lyrics into a play that makes little sense.
+K ronomyth 12.0: PLAY PENN.
+Another play on words, another swell record.
+I heard this for the first time in my brother’s car; he had just bought the cassette and wondered what I thought of the new Squeeze album.
+My reaction, then as now, was to proclaim it the best thing they’d done since East Side Story.
+Amazingly, Trouser Press called this album “listless.”
+(For the unfamiliar, TP is normally a critical archer of deadly acuity, its pages a lovingly tended paunch of pithy prose, compared to which Progrography is a crab scuttling on the ocean floor with penn in claw.)
+I’ll concede there are some hurdles standing before Play, though none of them insurmountable without a little effort: (1) Tony Berg’s post-Michael Penn production lacks the pub rock spontaneity of classic Squeeze—so does everything from Sweets onward; (2) Choosing “Sunday Street” as the advance single turned out to be a dead end; (3) the lyric sheet extends the “Play” pun past its logical conclusion by incorporating the lyrics into a play that makes little sense.
 Even years later, I still haven’t made my way through the whole lyric sleeve.
 (I’m saving this and Psychoderelict’s scrabble for a very, very rainy day.)
 As I mentioned, all small hurdles, beyond which lie some treasured keepsakes: “Wicked And Cruel,” “Walk A Straight Line,” “House of Love,” “Cupid’s Toy,” “Satisfied,” “The Day I Get Home.”
 Song for song, this usually gets the nod over Some Fantastic Place, and both end up on the platter more often than Babylon or Frank.
-I don’t see the added production value as stifling (which it was on Cosi Fan Tutti Frutti) but rather masterful, and the work of Difford/Tilbrook deserves this sort of sumptuous setting at least once.
-Listen to the gilded arrangements of “Gone To The Dogs” or “There Is A Voice” and you hear this music being raised to its maximum height, not handed in all wrinkled and dirty from misadventure like “Slaughtered, Gutted and Heartbroken.”
-That this didn’t get more attention makes me think that The Beatles were right to break up, since Play’s pearls were sold so cheaply.
+I don’t see the added production value as stifling (which it was on Cosi Fan Tutti Frutti) but rather masterful, and the songcraft of Difford & Tilbrook deserves this sort of sumptuous setting.
+Listen to the gilded arrangements of “Gone To The Dogs” or “There Is A Voice” and you hear this music being lifted to its logical height, not handed in all wrinkled and dirty from misadventure like “Slaughtered, Gutted and Heartbroken.”
+If I were building a Squeeze collection, I’d start with East Side, Argybargy and an album of greatest hits to fill in the cracks, but after that Play’s the thing.

 ![]() |